CodeCreatePlay360/tutorials_/FoliageSim/Tutorial.md

 }
 ```

-That's all for the coding part, hit the "Simulate" button and if all is well then you will have a nice foliage simulation running.
+That's all for the coding part, hit the "Simulate" button and if everything is done correctly then simulation will begin.

 ![Image](Images//06.png)

+This concludes the tutorial, if you face any problems with programming part than you can download project files for this tutorial which contains an implementation of this algorithm with a few more features.